oamg/leapp/centos-ci/README.md

 ## Configuration

 All configuration regarding the CI can be found in the `centos-ci` directory where this readme is located.
-Secrets and SSH keys can be found in the the housekeeping repository.
+Secrets and SSH keys can be found in the housekeeping repository.
 The directory structure of `centos-ci` is as follows:

 | File/Directory | Purpose |